5 Game Day Strategies to Gain Wins in Your Ministry

 Get Out of the Church

 Another way to grow training attendance is to have meetings somewhere other than at church.
-Family time is important to everyone, so find a pizza parlor or family-friendly venue and book it for your next meeting.
+Family time is important, so find a pizza parlor or family-friendly venue and book it for your next meeting.
 Invite spouses and kids to come along.
 You can still communicate to your team, and you’ll give everyone a chance to get to know the families of those they serve with.
 Plan your agenda, communicate whatever you can in writing, and use your actual meeting time for only the most important discussion topics.

 Extra Point